discussion group

 Enlistment and Save Slots

-After showing the amazing WarPath title screen, the game asks you to pick a save slot (known as "Captain's Logs").
+After showing the amazing WarPath title screen, the game asks you to pick a save slot (known as a "Captain's Log").
 The game will automatically save the galaxy state in the selected slot when you shut down the game.

 You get multiple save slots because you might want to maintain a small stable of Enlistment characters (Say "Ensign Kl'arg of the Klepton Empire, fighting for the Path of War.")